hainguyents13/mechvibes-dx/README.md

 ```

 Each mouse button definition uses the same format as keyboard keys: `[start_ms, duration_ms]` for press and release sounds.

-**Note:** If your soundpack doesn't include `mouse_defs`, the system will automatically create fallback mappings using keyboard sounds from the `defs` section.

 ## Quick Start